Is This the End of the Love Lock Tradition?

-Yesterday, the Pont des Arts bridge in Paris nearly collapsed due to the thousands of "love locks" that are attached to the footbridge over the Seine river.
-When part of the railing collapsed, the bridge was evacuated and the section replaced with a wooden panel (already covered in graffiti, as pictured).
+It's an end of an era in Paris.
+The city has decided to remove the thousands of padlocks attached to the Pont des Arts, installing lock-resistant plexiglass.
+A group of expats behind the No Love Locks campaign led the charge, accusing tourists of creating an eyesore and safety risk.
+Last year, the footbridge over the Seine river almost collapsed due to the love locks.
+When part of the railing collapsed, the bridge was evacuated and the section replaced with a wooden panel (soon covered in graffiti, as pictured).
 But what exactly are love locks?

 Shrouded in superstition and romance, love padlocks, aka love locks, are a worldwide trend that have been spotted everywhere from Budapest to Paris to Seoul to Moscow.
 They even made an appearance in Parks and Recreation's 100th episode.
 Traditionally, the padlocks are affixed by a couple to symbolize their eternal love, but the origin is unknown.